mauricionobrega/platform-scaffold/native/README.md

 * node 6 LTS\*
 * npm 3

-\* We recommend using [nvm](https://github.com/creationix/nvm#installation) to manage your node and npm versions.
+We recommend using [nvm](https://github.com/creationix/nvm#installation) to manage your node and npm versions.

-## Getting Started
+## Setup

-To get started with a Progressive App project, follow these steps:
+Before you get started, take some time to look through [the Getting Started Guide](http://astro.mobify.com/latest/guides/before-you-begin/).
+Once you're familiar with progressive apps, follow these steps to set up this project to start developing:

 - Clone this repository
 - Navigate to the `native` folder in your terminal
 - Run `npm run deps`

-For iOS:
-- Open Xcode
+## Run
+To run the app, follow these steps.

+### iOS
+To run the app for iOS, follow these steps:
-- Open the `scaffold.xcworkspace` file
+- Open the `scaffold.xcworkspace` file in the
+- Make sure you have the `scaffold` target selected.
-- Run the app
+- Build and run the app (`CMD+R`)

-For Android:
+### Android
+To run the app for Android, follow these steps:
 - Open Android Studio
 - Select `Import Project`
 - Select the build.gradle file inside the `android` folder
 - Gradle will now build your dependencies, once it's done, you can run the app.

-#Generator

-You can use the [generator](scripts/generator.sh) to generate a new Progressive Mobile app.